RohitBandaru/rohitbandaru.github.io/_posts/2024-07-31-JEPA-Deep-Dive.md

 4. Active Egomotion: The sensors can be configured, for example moving a camera
 5. Active Agency: Sensory streams that are influenced by the agent’s actions

 Current AI methods largely focus on passive observation.
-Others modes may be needed to reach intelligence.
+Other modes may be needed to reach intelligence.

 AI is trained on internet data.
 Internet data is not experienced by the agent.
 Humans train on data that they experience.
 This is a fundamental difference.
 This is also why autonomous cars need so much training data.
 The AI driving systems don’t have other datasets that they have experienced.
 For example, if they trained on a large dataset of just walking around, they would need less driving data.

-How can we get a large scale dataset from the perspective of an agent.
-It won’t reach the scale of internet datasets.
-A present day example is autonomous car datasets.
+It is challenging to create large-scale datasets from the perspective of an agent, especially reaching the scale of internet datasets.
+A present-day example is autonomous car datasets.
 AV companies have large fleets of vehicles on the road collecting data.
 These are active data streams.

 # Objective Driven AI

-The components of this architecture can be out together to build an intelligent system that follows human defined objectives.
+The components of this architecture can be put together to build an intelligent system that follows human defined objectives.

 Perception is used to generate an initial representation of the state of the world.
 The actor proposes a sequence of actions.
 The world model then predicts the state reached if the action sequence is executed.
 This state is then used in the objectives.
 The task objective defines what we want the system to do.
 This could be a task or particular problem.
 The guardrail objective makes sure the system accomplishes the task without any unwanted behavior.
 These guardrails would be designed for safety.